lowquark/zinc/README.md

   - Multiple assignment & return values
   - Lvalue references (C++)
   - Built-in data structures
-  - Write-access restriction (access)
+  - Write-access restriction (_access_)

 One notable _anti-feature_ is that the language doesn't have true objects ---the kind with constructors, methods, and inheritance.
-Instead, it loosely associates structs to particular groups of functions through a novel write-access concept that I describe somewhat below.
+Instead, it loosely associates structs to particular groups of functions through a novel _access_ concept that I describe somewhat below.

 It's not much yet, and it's going to change, but I'm hoping to put these features together into a cohesive programming language.